-Choosing the best CNA to LPN online nursing program can be tough, especially given the wealth of programs out there.
+Choosing the best CNA to LPN online nursing program can be tough, especially given the sheer number of programs out there.
 We aim to make that process easier for you by narrowing down the options to a few of the best.
 To that end, we looked at online CNA to LPN bridge programs for accreditation, flexibility, affordability, and many other factors.
-We spotlight three of these below to give you an idea of what you should be looking for during your search.
-Let’s see who stands out in the group of CNA to LPN online nursing programs in 2021.
+Even if these programs aren’t ideal for you, they’ll still help you figure out what to look for during your LPN program search.
+Let’s see who stands out in the group of CNA to LPN online nursing programs in 2023.

 Salary and Job Benefits of Going from CNA to LPN

-CNAs and LPNs are needed in every town across the nation, which means job security is good for both professions.
-The jump in job demand is just one percent from CNA to LPN, but the increased responsibility reflects an average bump in pay of almost $18,000.
+Let’s face it, one of the biggest reasons for becoming an LPN is to enjoy a pay boost.
+Luckily, LPNs are needed in every town across the nation, which means job prospects are good after earning your licensed practical nurse credentials.
+The jump in job demand is just one percent from CNA to LPN, but the increased responsibility reflects an average bump in pay of almost $18,000 per year.
 Given the higher training of LPNs, more opportunities are open to them, such as jobs in particular hospital areas like the emergency department and even the ability to work as a travel nurse.

 CNA Median Annual Pay (2019)